Frequently asked questions

 Is there an interview?

-Yes, there will be an interview at the respective firms.
-University staff will be drawing up a shortlist for the firm staff to interview.
+Yes, if your application is successful, there will be an interview at the respective law firms.
+You will be notified in due course if you have been short listed for interview.

-The placements are mainly based in Liverpool in terms of geographical location.
+The placements are mainly based in Liverpool and the wider North-West in terms of geographical location.
 You will be largely working at the respective firm in their main offices.

-However, these are international law firms and there may be opportunities for travel to other parts of the country and also abroad.
+However, these are international law firms and there may be opportunities for travel to other parts of the country and abroad also.

 How much does it cost?